byuflowlab/DuctAPE.jl/docs/src/tutorial.md

 ```@example dfdc
 using DuctAPE
 const dt = DuctAPE
+nothing # hide
 ```

 ## Build Inputs

-The next step is to create the input object of type `Propulsor`
+The next step is to create the input object of type `Propulsor`.

 ```@docs
 DuctAPE.Propulsor